adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 creating readme for pointer arrays string repo, finally we are doing something i"interesintg"

 task 0 once upon a time i had a hard time with this one i remember, everything burns

+task 1 was also quite hard back then, but now its done and it took me around 2 minutes, writing everything included